 1. On the homepage, hover over the required classroom's card and click Gradebook.

-If you are on a classroom's newsfeed, then you can click the Gradebook tab to access that classroom's gradebook.
+If you are on a classroom's Posts/Materials, then you can click the Gradebook tab to access the classroom's gradebook.

 3. On the Gradebook page, click the Mastery View tab to access the mastery view of a classroom.